BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - `ln_invoice`
     - MUST be a Lightning Bolt 11 for order_total_satoshi.
     - Invoice MUST be a [HOLD invoice](https://bitcoinops.org/en/topics/hold-invoices/).
-    - The `ln_invoice` MUST give the same amount as in `order_total`.
+    - The `ln_invoice` MUST give the same amount as in `order_total_satoshi`.
 - `btc_address`
-    - MUST be a bitcoin address the user can pay the order_total to if `base_api.min_required_onchain_satoshi` is above or equal order_total.
+    - MUST be a bitcoin address the user can pay the order_total_satoshi to if `base_api.min_required_onchain_satoshi` is above or equal order_total.
             - MAY be a bech32 version 0 ("SegWit") or bech32m version 1 ("Taproot") address.
 The server SHOULD NOT provide any other address type.
             - The client MAY support other address types.
-    - MUST be null if `base_api.min_required_onchain_satoshi` is null and therefore unsupported.
+    - MUST be null if `base_api.min_required_onchain_satoshi` is null and therefore not supported.
+- `btc_address_confirms` MUST be the number of confirmations that the server will accept before considering the payment as confirmed.
+    - If 0, this indicates that the server accepts 0-confirmation payments to this address.
+    - MUST be positive or 0.
 - `onchain_payments`
     - MUST contain all incoming/confirmed outpoints to btc_address.
     - `outpoint` MUST be an outpoint in the form of [txid:vout](https://btcinformation.org/en/glossary/outpoint).
-    - `satoshi` MUST contain the received satoshi as string.
+    - `satoshi` MUST contain the received satoshi.
     - `confirmed` MUST contain a boolean if the LSP sees the transaction as confirmed.
-This MAY be instantly (zeroconf) or MAY happen after the required block confirmations.
     - MUST always be `[]` if `base_api.min_required_onchain_satoshi` is null and therefore unsupported.